 Nielsen Audio Subscriber First Reporting Policy – October 2020

 Nielsen is now reporting only subscribing stations in the Summary Data Set, used primarily by agencies and media buyers.
 Non-subscribers will only appear in respondent-level data, which is more expensive.
 If you have questions about what data your station uses, contact your Nielsen Account Executive.

-Nielsen is making a couple exceptions and will, regardless of subscriber status, include any minority-owned station (Black, Hispanic, Asian, and Female) with annual revenue of less than $7 million (per market at the cluster level), as well as non-profit stations either publicly owned or holding 501(c)(3) tax status.
+Nielsen is making a couple exceptions and will, regardless of subscriber status, include any minority-owned station (Black, Hispanic, Asian, and Female) that do not exceed annual revenue thresholds, as well as non-profit stations either publicly owned or holding 501(c)(3) tax status.